sudimuk2017/Deeplearning-Specialization/README.md

 - [Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning?specialization=deep-learning)

   - This course covers the basics of Neural Networks.
 It covers detailed explanation **Forward Propagation, Backward Propagation, Parameters and Hyperparameters**.
-  - It also gives a good amount of practice of working with the **Numpy** package via programming assignments involving building shallow and deep NNs
+  - It also gives a good amount of practice of working with the **Numpy** package via programming assignments involving building shallow and deep NNs.

 - [Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization](https://www.coursera.org/learn/deep-neural-network?specialization=deep-learning)